Kansas City Museums

 Type: Museums | Location: East

 Captures the challenge of building peace through a fantastic array of interactive, hands-on exhibits and activities.
 Children delight at the sights, sounds and colors of this DO-TOUCH creative learning environment.
 Group visits by appointment. $1.00 admission.
-Closed Sun.-Mon., Tue. & Thu., large tours by appointment only, 1:00-4:00pm Wed. & Fri., open admission for small groups of 5 or less, Sat.
-Scout Tours by appointment only. ...
+Tue. & Thu., large tours by appointment , Wed. & Fri., open admission for small groups of 5 or less (call for available hours).
+Other times by appointment.
+Call 816-521-3033 for appointment and available hours....

 Type: Farmer's Market & Specialty Foods | Location: Downtown Area